Local SEO: A Complete Guide

 Using Location-Based Keywords

-To bolster your company’s presence on a local level, you need to select specific keywords to include on your web pages.
+To bolster your company's presence on a local level, you need to select specific keywords to include on your web pages.
 These should indicate your field of business and the products/services you offer, along with the geographic area it covers.
-In other words, it’s essential to sprinkle local queries into your content: “house remodeling in Liverpool”, “SEO agency in London”, etc. Be strategic about adding these terms to your pages’ HTML tags.
+In other words, it's essential to sprinkle local queries into your content: u0022house remodeling in Liverpoolu0022, u0022SEO agency in Londonu0022, etc. Be strategic about adding these terms to your pages' HTML tags.

 Website Optimisation